Access

 The team at Turf welcome everyone to participate and engage with art in Croydon.

-If there are any details you cannot find or have an access request you want to discuss, please contact us by phone during our opening hours on 020 3251 0108 or email: info@turf-projects.com.
+If there are any details you can’t find or have an access request you want to discuss, please contact us by phone during our opening hours on 020 3251 0108 or email: info@turf-projects.com.
 You can also visit us to speak to a member of the team in person.

-This statement was last updated in July 2021.
+This statement was last updated in April 2024.

 Photo of most team members with Artist Harold Offeh in their exhibition 'Croydon Plays Itself'